 Public mental health services for children in Alabama are administered by the Alabama Medicaid Agency and may include psychiatric hospital services, physician services, and prescription drugs.
 Medicaid pays for medically necessary services in a psychiatric hospital for children under 21 as long as the treatment is approved in advance by Medicaid.
 The services received from a mental health center do not count against regular doctor's office visits or other Medicaid covered services.
 For more information about Medicaid, visit http://www.medicaid.alabama.gov/

 Additional information may be available from the local DHS office (listed at http://dhr.alabama.gov/counties/county_select.aspx).

 12. In Alabama, what nonrecurring adoption expenses directly related to the finalization of an adoption may be reimbursed?

-Parents may be reimbursed for up to $1,000 per child for eligible expenses including attorney fees, court costs, criminal records clearance, medical and psychological evaluations, supervision of the placement prior to finalization, transportation costs for placement and pre-placement, and the reasonable costs of lodging and food for the child and/or adoptive parents necessary to complete the adoption process.
+Parents may be reimbursed for up to $1,000 per child for eligible adoption-related expenses including attorney fees, court costs, criminal records clearance, medical and psychological evaluations, supervision of the placement before finalization, transportation costs for placement and pre-placement, and the reasonable costs of lodging and food for the child and/or adoptive parents necessary to complete the adoption process.

 All families adopting children with special needs (including private agency adoptions, independent adoptions, and intercountry adoptions) are potentially eligible for reimbursement of nonrecurring expenses.
 Adoptive parents are required to pay for expenses incurred and provide the Office of Adoption with original receipts to claim reimbursement.
-Alabama now provides direct payment to attorneys upon adoption finalization, with the agreement of the adoptive parent.
-All claims must be made within 12 months of the final adoption decree.
+Alabama now, if the adoptive parents agree, provides direct payment to attorneys upon adoption finalization.
+All nonrecurring reimbursement claims must be made within 12 months of the final adoption decree.